sashadev-sky/Python-for-Networking/README.md

 * Because your ISP is **hijacking** your DNS queries.
 They are trying to be "helpful" by redirecting requests for nonexistent domains to a white label service that provides search results and advertising, from which everyone but you gets a cut of the revenue.
   * For example, searchassist.verizon.com for me because my ISP is Verizon FiOS, and they run Verizon DNS servers for my router.

 * Your DNS instead should be returning error & failing the request.
+Otherwise there can be unexpected behaviors, for ex. **`connect` will not fail and you will successfully `recv` data for the search results page**.

-Your ISP should have a preferences page where you can supposedly turn it off.
+* Your ISP should have a preferences page where you can supposedly turn it off.
 Another solution is to [consider using a 3rd party DNS service](https://www.howtogeek.com/167239/7-reasons-to-use-a-third-party-dns-service/).

 **Note**: I fixed this problem by configuring my router to use a 3rd party DNS service.
 I selected **Cloudflare's 1.1.1.1** on the basis of speed and privacy.
 Now I get the desired result for an unknown host: